Santa Maria della Salute: History

 The Salute, while novel in many ways, still shows the influence of Palladian classicism and the domes of Venice.
-The Venetian Senate voted 66 in favor, 29 against with 2 abstentions to authorize the designs of the 26-year-old Longhena.
+The Venetian Senate voted 66 in favor, 29 against with two abstentions to authorize the designs of the 26-year-old Longhena.
 While Longhena saw the structure as crown-like, the decorative circular building makes it seem more like a reliquary, a ciborium, and embroidered inverted chalice that shelters the city's piety.

 Exterior

 The Salute is a vast, octagonal building with two domes and a pair of picturesque bell-towers at the back.
 Built on a platform made of 1,000,000 wooden piles, it is constructed of Istrian stone and marmorino (brick covered with marble dust).
 At the apex of the pediment stands a statue of the Virgin Mary who presides over the church which was erected in her honour.
-The façade is decorated with figures of Saint George, Saint Theodore, the Evangelists, the Prophets, Judith with the head of Holofernes.
+The façade is decorated with figures of Saint George, Saint Theodore, the Evangelists, the Prophets, and Judith with the head of Holofernes.

 Façade

-The main Façade is richly decorated by statues of the four evangelists recently attributed to Tommaso Rues:
+The main façade is richly decorated with statues of the four evangelists recently attributed to Tommaso Rues: